 The report includes Olmstead background information, progress to date, and the current state of the development of the Nebraska Olmstead Plan.
 Additionally, the strategic plan outlines recommendations for further direction, including the need for cooperation from all levels of the Nebraska State government, input and commitment from all parties essential to the plan's development and implementation, and jurisdiction to create oversight and accountability.
 For more information on progress toward the development of Nebraska's Olmstead Plan, please view the report.

-In August, the Planning Council on Developmental Disabilities announced it provided funding to the Nebraska Department of Health and Human Services to retain the necessary consultants from the Technical Assistance Collaborative (TAC) to assist in developing Nebraska’s Olmstead Plan.
+AUGUST 2018 - the Planning Council on Developmental Disabilities announced it provided funding to the Nebraska Department of Health and Human Services to retain the necessary consultants from the Technical Assistance Collaborative (TAC) to assist in developing Nebraska’s Olmstead Plan.
 The TAC team members are highly qualified and have experience in services and housing across disabilities.
 This project plan has three phases:

 PHASE ONE: TAC will perform a system scan and analysis to develop a general baseline of the services, housing and other factors that support the ability of people with disabilities to live in integrated community-based settings.